lighthouse-no/sap-ms-teams-integration-poc/docs/basic_bot_setup.md

 In my case, the error was due to the fact that both the long and short description field fields were empty.
 These can be corrected by editing the template manifest in `./src/manifest/manifest.json`

+## Deployed Bot

+Once the deployment errors are fixed, the bot can bee added to Teams as an App.

+You then can send a message to the bot via the app which uses the temporary `ngrok` public URL to route the request to the app running on your local server.

+You can see the request arrive when a message is printed to the `gulp ngrok-serve` console; however, the response stated in the tutorial is not displayed in Teams.

+Nonetheless, this is the process of setting up a minimal chat bot in MS Teams